exploring self-realization, sacred personhood, and full humanity

 Augros & Stanciu's The New Biology: The great quantum physicists speak out on the primacy, not of matter but, consciousness.

 The “old story” of science is Newtonian, cause-and-effect, materialistic, but the “new story” is quantum-based, probabilistic, such that “the conscious observer has become essential as a participator in the scientific measurements.”
-Sir John Eccles, Nobel Prize winner for his work in brain research
+Sir John Eccles, Nobel laureate, brain research

 |Robert M. Augros, PhD

 At the time of this writing, I am now two years into this project.
 Even though the subject of biological evolution had been an interest since high school, I was not prepared for the many layers of complexity, the widespread sweeping-under-the-rug of evidence supporting quantum theory, the brash and outright fraud by the Darwin monopoly; nor did I appreciate early on that biological evolution is not a mere stand-alone subject but part of a much larger view of how the universe works.

 To properly understand “evo,” we need a wider perspective on how quantum-mind and consciousness bear upon the process.
 To this end, I’m introducing Augros and Stanciu’s, “The New Story Of Science.”
 Each page bristles with insights.
 Their chapter on “Mind” I’d hoped to acknowledge with a few quotations, but now I feel compelled to summarize the entire section.
 See it in the next link-icon.